-Alice in wonderland Summary, Alice's Adventures in Wonderland (commonly Alice in Wonderland) is an 1865 English novel by Lewis Carroll.
+Alice in wonderland Summary.
+Alice's Adventures in Wonderland (commonly Alice in Wonderland) is an 1865 English novel by Lewis Carroll.
 It details the story of a young girl named Alice who falls through a rabbit hole into a fantasy world of anthropomorphic creatures.
 It is seen as an example of the literary nonsense genre.

 Alice in Wonderland Summary